 But I guess that’s just dodgy politics as usual, and I’m criticising Cato Institute based on my own political views.
 I’m quite happy to do so, but to be fair, they do OK on financial transparency.
 Middling score from transparify.

 What transparify do so well is to focus on just that one aspect of think tanks, financial transparency, in a non-partisan very objectively measured manner.
-It’s possible to do so, and while it won’t solve all the problems with dodgy think tank politics, it is a great starting point for penetrating the sinister goings on behind these organisations which influence our politics.
+It’s possible to do so, and while it won’t solve all the problems with dodgy think tank politics, it is a great starting point for penetrating the sinister goings on behind these organisations.
 It should be a clear “untrustworthy” red flag if organisations regardless of political flavour, are failing to disclose details of who is backing them financially.

 Which dodgy characters will the BBC be inviting onto Question Time tonight I wonder?